 ❏ When not followed by units, write integers from zero to ten in full (one, two etc., not 1, 2 etc.).

 ❏ Avoid “Statistics” sections in the paragraphs, it is often better to present the data after each result and in parentheses, for example: “Height and speed were positively correlated (Spearman, p< 0.05)”, or even better: “Taller individuals were faster (Spearman, p< 0.05)”.

 Tables and Figures

 ❏ This section compares your results with previously published data.
-No tables or figures are included here.
+Do not include tables or figures here.

-❏ Only persons who gave very significant assistance are mentioned.
+❏ Only mention persons who gave significant assistance.
 “Dr.”, “Prof.”, “Mrs.”, among others, are not used, only names.

 Attribution (BY) • (BY) You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).